robertwt7/snapstager/src/content/privacyPolicy.md

 We may disclose information to current or future affiliates or subsidiaries for research, marketing, and other purposes consistent with this Privacy Notice.

-We may share your data if we believe that disclosure is reasonably necessary to comply with a law, regulation, legal, or governmental request; to respond to a subpoena, court order, warrant, or other legal process; to enforce applicable Terms of Use or this Notice, including investigation of potential violations thereof; to protect the safety, rights, or property of the public, any person, or Meetsy; to detect, prevent, or otherwise address, security or technical issues, illegal, or suspected illegal activities (including fraud); or as evidence in litigation in which we are involved, as part of a judicial or regulatory proceeding.
+We may share your data if we believe that disclosure is reasonably necessary to comply with a law, regulation, legal, or governmental request; to respond to a subpoena, court order, warrant, or other legal process; to enforce applicable Terms of Use or this Notice, including investigation of potential violations thereof; to protect the safety, rights, or property of the public, any person, or SnapStager; to detect, prevent, or otherwise address, security or technical issues, illegal, or suspected illegal activities (including fraud); or as evidence in litigation in which we are involved, as part of a judicial or regulatory proceeding.

 ## **Your Rights and Choices.**

 ## **Account.**

 In order to keep your Personal Data accurate and complete, you can log in to review and update your account information, including contact and billing information, via your account settings page.
 You may also contact us to request information about the personal data we have collected from you and to request the correction, modification or deletion of such Personal Data.
 We will do our best to honor your requests subject to any legal and contractual obligations.
-If you would like to make a request, cancel your account or request we delete or no longer use your account information to provide you our Website, contact us at hello**@meetsy.xyz** or the address set forth at the end of this Notice.
+If you would like to make a request, cancel your account or request we delete or no longer use your account information to provide you our Website, contact us at hello**@snapstager.com** or the address set forth at the end of this Notice.
 Subject to applicable law, we will retain and use your account information only as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 ## **E-mail.**